 I believe this is an outstanding environment for learning, and the Mayo PM&R department has been a perfect fit for me.
 I have strong interests in sports medicine, musculoskeletal and neuroanatomy, and interventional pain management.
 The curriculum at Mayo affords me the opportunity to pursue those interests as well as provides outstanding mentors in all fields of PM&R.

-I was also fortunate enough to do my internship in internal medicine at Mayo last year and I cannot imagine any environment where I could have learned more.
+I was also fortunate enough to do my internship in internal medicine here at Mayo and I cannot imagine any environment where I could have learned more.
 I have nothing but good things to say about my Mayo experience.
-Even in my medicine internship, I was able to spend time pursuing my research interests in PM&R. I am certain that the next three years here will be even more enjoyable than the last.
+Even in my medicine internship, I was able to spend time pursuing my research interests in PM&R.

 Personal interests and hobbies

 - Distance running